apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **Public**: Indicate whether the service offering should be available all domains or only some domains.
 Choose Yes to make it available to all domains.
-Choose No to limit the scope to a subdomain; CloudStack will then prompt for the subdomain's name.
+Choose No to limit the scope to one or more domains.
+When 'Public' is set to 'no' a multi-selection list box is displayed.
+One or more domains can be selected from this list box.

    -  **isVolatile**: If checked, VMs created from this service offering will have their root disks reset upon reboot.
 This is useful for